When a reporter from the Rutherford Echo accidentally stumbles into a hotel room he finds the local MP engaged in a compromising sexual position.

 Detective Inspector Winwood is forced to cancel his leave and accept a desk job as a Liaison Officer for the security services who have been put on alert once the Prime Minister announces that he is due to support the Party campaign in the town.

-Sergeant Archie Tibble is sent undercover with intelligence officer Inspector Ruth Coleman to check on any activity in the town itself.
+Detective Sergeant Tibble is sent undercover with intelligence officer Inspector Ruth Coleman to check on any activity in the town itself.
 Winwood’s frustration is tempered by the discovery of a reclusive pop star found murdered with a chilling similarity to an unsolved murder case from thirty years previous.

 Whilst Winwood finds helpful guidance from a terminally ill guest at the Fleetwood Arms Hotel Tibble finds romance with his female superior.
 As tension over the PM’s visit slowly increases Winwood uncovers vital clues to solve both murders despite being committed so many years apart.